-I keep seeing a lighthouse for rent near my house (I so badly want to sleep in a lighthouse) and it got me thinking about weird places to stay, so I asked my facebook pals for some other suggestions and boy did they have a few weird suggestions – thanks guys!
+I keep seeing a lighthouse for rent near my house (I desperately want to sleep in a lighthouse), and it got me thinking about more unusual places to stay – so I wrote this list of more unusual places to sleep in Croatia.

-If you’re bored of the regular hotel room/hostel/B&B set up, check out these cool and rather unusual places to stay when traveling around Croatia.
+If you’re bored of the typical hotel room/hostel/B&B setup, check out these cool and rather unusual places to stay when traveling around Croatia.

-If a boring old bricks and mortar building isn’t for you, check out the Tower Cabin.
-The fact you’re surrounded by stunning countryside is by the by because this large cylindrical building is indeed on the side of ‘different’.
-The ivy growing up the side adds to the vibe of the structure, and the inside is a fantastic blend of old and new, with two bedrooms, two bathrooms, a spacious living room, and a large kitchen.
+If a bland old brick-and-mortar building isn’t for you, check out the Tower Cabin.
+The fact you’re surrounded by stunning countryside is by the by because this large cylindrical building is indeed on the side of “different.”
+The ivy growing up the side adds to the structure’s vibe, while the inside is a fantastic blend of old and new, with two bedrooms, two bathrooms, a spacious living room, and a large kitchen.

-While you’re not going to get high up views from here, only stepping outside the door will fill your camera memory card with chilled-out, natural, and authentic sights.
-The spiral staircase which runs through this Airbnb property takes you up to the various rooms, and the stone building creates more warmth than you would imagine it to, making it perfect as a year-round place to stay.
-The inside of the building is surprisingly minimal and modern too.
+Although you’re not getting any high-up views from here, only stepping outside the door will fill your camera memory card with chilled-out, natural, and authentic sights.
+The spiral staircase running through this property takes you up to the various rooms, and the stone building creates more warmth than you would imagine it to.
+It is a perfect year-round place to stay.
+The inside of the building is surprisingly minimal and modern, too.

 Hum, The World’s Smallest Town

-If you’re one for creating records in your travel plans, then this is for you.
-Hum is the world’s smallest town, with just two streets to its name, and because of that you’re not going to find much in the way of accommodation, but what you will find is certainly beautiful and luxurious.
-Check out House Vera for your place to stay needs.
+If you’re someone who likes collecting records during your travels, this is for you.
+Hum is the world’s smallest town, with just two streets to its name.
+Because of that, you won’t find much in the way of accommodation.
+What you will find, however, is undoubtedly beautiful and luxurious.
+Check out House Vera for your accommodation needs.

 This building is picturesque and lovely, giving you that authentic village vibe.
-The stone exterior is decorated with light blue shutters, and flowers growing outside during the summer months.
-Built back in the 19th century, this villa is luxurious, with a large terrace, perfect for chilling out, with a modern side too, thanks to the large LCD TV!
+The stone exterior is decorated with light blue shutters and flowers growing outside during the summer months.
+Built in the 19th century, this villa is luxurious, with a large terrace perfect for chilling out.
+There is a modern side, too, thanks to the large LCD TV!

 The large kitchen, living room, two bedrooms, and two bathrooms are very comfortable, and everything you need outside of your room is within reach, thanks to the nearby public bus network.

 If you fancy staying somewhere completely different, how about a lighthouse?
-You’re probably not going to get a view better than this when you wake up, and this particular choice was built back in 1881, which gives you history as standard.
+You’re probably not going to get a view better than this when you wake up.

-Just 300m from the island of Murter you will find Prisnjak, and there you will find a lighthouse built back in 1886.
-Of course, this is on our list because you can actually stay there for your accommodation while also being fantastic for water-based fun, such as fishing and snorkeling.
+Just 300 meters from the island of Murter, you will find Prisnjak.
+And there stands a lighthouse built back in 1886.
+Of course, this is on our list because you can stay there for your accommodation while also being fantastic for water-based fun, such as fishing and snorkeling.

-The islet offers this apartment, which is basically a lighthouse, and it contains a stone terrace area which his perfect for kicking back and relaxing during the summer months, surrounded by pine trees for plentiful shade in the intense peak season sun and high temperatures.
+The islet offers this apartment, which is a lighthouse.
+It has a stone terrace area perfect for kicking back and relaxing during summer.
+The surrounding pine trees provide plentiful shade in the intense peak season sun and high temperatures.
 The sunsets around here are downright magical, making this the ideal location to get away from it all, perhaps a little off the beaten track.

-As with our previous lighthouse choice, staying in a building such as this is certainly different, but gives you privacy, and a chance to truly relax, next to a fantastic sea view.
+As with our previous lighthouse choice, staying in a building such as this is certainly different, but it gives you privacy and a chance to truly relax.
+The fantastic sea view only makes things better.

 Hotel Dvorac Bezanec

-This post is about places which are different to hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
-If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country, giving you everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)
+This post is about accommodation in Croatia that is different from hotels, but don’t let the name fool you because this is actually an old castle, dating back to the 17th century!
+If that’s not impressive enough for you, Hotel Dvorac Bezanec is the first castle to become a hotel in the whole country.
+It offers everything you need for a truly opulent and luxurious stay, surrounded by history (and perhaps the odd ghost!)

-Rooms are decorated in the same truly sumptuous surroundings you would expect from a castle, with furniture to reflect the setting.
-Rooms are equipped with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.
+Rooms are decorated in the same genuinely sumptuous surroundings you would expect from a castle, with furniture to reflect the setting.
+Rooms come with single or twin beds, with authentic furniture, to give you that same olde-worlde feel.

-It’s certainly worthwhile learning a little about the castle itself, so you can truly appreciate where you are; the castle was built on the order of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.
+It’s undoubtedly worthwhile learning a little about the castle itself, so you can truly appreciate where you are.
+This castle was built by orders of Count Keglevic back in the 17th century and was restored to bring it up to date in 1990.

 Botel Marina – Yes, Botel!

-Certainly not a hotel, but definitely a botel, you can basically stay on a boat here in Rijeka, with everything you would expect from a hotel room while floating on water.
-No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms for different requirements.
-If you’re worried about safety for children, obviously be careful because you’re on water, but the actual boat is safe.
+Indeed not a hotel, but definitely a botel; you can stay on a boat here in Rijeka.
+It comes with everything you would expect from a hotel room while floating on water.
+No, you’re not on a cruise, and you can choose a budget to suit your needs, with a dormitory room available for backpackers, as well as double rooms and family rooms.
+If you’re worried about the safety for children, obviously be careful because you’re on the water.
+The actual boat, however, is perfectly safe.

-What else could you want for something truly different?
+What else could you want for something genuinely different?
 Even the name is pretty cool.